There are several different ways of proofing a print job, i.e. of showing our customers what the finished job will look

 High Resolution Inkjet Proofs:

 These proofs are run on a high resolution inkjet printer.
 The printer is calibrated to the press that the final job will be run on and produces similar colour (in a colour managed environment like at SOS, this calibration would be done regularly, in accord with our ISO 12647-2 certification.
 These proofs are not cheap, often run imposed on a big sheet and they are in most cases the final sign off for colour and content.
 They are often called contract proofs, as the represent the contract between printer and customer: if the result from the press looks like the proof, the customer gets what they were promised and what they signed for.
 If the result on the press differs considerably from the proof, say because the colours come out very differently on a certain stock, the printer should put the job on hold and consult with the customer.

 Also known as contract proofs, digital chromalins, Approval proofs, Epson proofs, HPs.

 These are prints from a colour laser, they are mostly for content and they show pagination on a magazine, backup and folding in a brochure.
 As laser printers are notoriously temperamental when it comes to colour consistency, they are not usually used for accurate colour proofing.
-They are cheap, quick and often absolutely necessary as dummies, especially when no sample or dummy was supplied by the customer (Consider how many ways there are to fold a brochure before letting our production staff guess!).
+They are cheap, quick and often absolutely necessary as mock-ups, especially when no sample or dummy was supplied by the customer (Consider how many ways there are to fold a brochure before letting our production staff guess!).
 For magazines and other multi-page publications these lasers are stapled, bound or placed in a ring binder to show pagination.

 Also known as content proofs, Lo Res proofs.